 There’s no way you can share content at any hour of the day if you do not use some form of automation.

 There are many tools available to automate your social media presence but one that has shot up the charts is the service provided through Buffer.

-Buffer is website/app that lets you automate a great deal of your social updates and has a great backend for checking the performance of your tweets, FB statuses, LinkedIn shares, and App.net updates.
+Buffer is a website/app that lets you automate a lot of your social updates and has a great backend for checking the performance of your tweets, FB statuses, LinkedIn shares, and App.net updates.

 This article will take you through the basics of Buffer and how to get started on the platform so you’re not wasting large chunks of your day updating your social statuses.

 Buffer doesn’t aim to be the “everything” tool for social media automation but it does an amazing job at what it has to offer.

 The main features that will immediately draw your attention include: